CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 Why would you want to do that?

 * You may want to [obtain certificates for TLS/SSL from an Azure Key Vault](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-use-managed-service-identity#use-ssl-tls-certificate-from-azure-key-vault)
-* You may want to [authenticate to a backend resource by using an API Management system-assigned identity](https://docs.microsoft.com/en-us/azure/api-management/api-management-authentication-policies#ManagedIdentity)
+* You may want to [authenticate to a back-end resource by using an API Management system-assigned identity](https://docs.microsoft.com/en-us/azure/api-management/api-management-authentication-policies#ManagedIdentity)
 * You may want to [connect to Azure Resources behind firewalls using an API Management system-assigned identity](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-use-managed-service-identity#apim-as-trusted-service)

 > **Note:** We won't really be using the system-assigned managed identity in this blog post.
 However, we may use it in future posts relating to this series.